 In general, citizens and nationals are required to submit only a signed declaration that claims their status.
-However, HUD regulations permit the PHA to request additional documentation of their status, such as a passport.
+However, HUD regulations require the PHA to obtain verification of the declaration by requiring documentation of their status, as set forth in chapter 7, for example, a passport.